A brief description of the difference between state laws and federal laws.

 Information about orders of protection (for victims of domestic violence and others), civil no contact orders (for victims of sexual assault), stalking no contact orders, and firearms restraining orders in Illinois.

 State-specific information about parental responsibility and parenting time in Illinois.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent’s consent.

 Basic information about divorce in Illinois.

-If you are a victim of domestic violence, sexual assault, sexual abuse, or stalking, moving out of your apartment to a confidential location may be an important part of staying safe.
-Under this housing law, you may be able to leave your lease early, without penalty, or get your locks changed.
+If you are a victim of domestic violence, sexual assault, sexual abuse, or stalking, you may be able to leave your lease early, without penalty, or get your locks changed.